If there is one part of the immigration process that’s underestimated by many, it’s the English...

-Meet Maike Versfeld (Engelke) Licensed Immigration Adviser for New Zealand.
+Meet Maike Versfeld (Engelke), Licensed Immigration Adviser for New Zealand based in South Africa.

 As a Licensed New Zealand Immigration Adviser I help make a family’s dream of a life in a new country come true.

-Meet Maike Versfeld (Engelke) - Licensed New Zealand Immigration Adviser
+Meet Maike Versfeld (Engelke) - Our Licensed New Zealand Immigration Adviser based in South Africa

-As part of a team of 3, Maike is a licensed New Zealand Immigration adviser at Intergate and mainly looks after our UK clients.
+As part of a team of three, Maike is a licensed New Zealand Immigration adviser at Intergate.
+While our other advisers are based in the UK and Germany, Maike is based in Cape Town, South Africa.

 Most of you will be aware that only licensed New Zealand immigration advisers are able by law to provide you with advice.
 Therefore if you need expert assistance from a licensed professional, Maike is at your service.